 Among the types of premises liability is the responsibility for maintaining a safe environment.
 Dangerous environment lawsuits may involve workplace accidents where employees are not protected by adequate safety measures from the inherent risks of a job: toxic chemicals, heavy machinery, high scaffolding, and so forth.

 Often, a dangerous environment lawsuit is the result of a business's failure to protect visitors from crime.
 Poorly lit parking lots, alleys, or sidewalks may be conducive to robbery or sexual assault.
 Lack of security guards or cameras may also encourage criminal activity.
 Of course, a crime can occur anywhere, but if a property owner fails to address high-risk situations, he or she may be held accountable.

 In the event that the property's environment is inherently dangerous or that necessary repairs cannot be immediately performed, the property owner has a duty to secure the hazardous area, post adequate warning of the hazard, and implement safety precautions to minimize risk.
 Failure to do so may lead to an injury accident for which the property owner may be held financially liable.

 When an accident at a job site, retailer, recreational area, or residence is caused by the negligent maintenance or insufficient precaution of the property owner, those injured in the accident may be able to obtain a settlement or judgment award to fully compensate for damages.
 A damage award may provide compensation for hospital bills, ongoing medical care, lost wages, pain and suffering, loss of benefits, reduced quality of life, funeral expenses, and much more.

-To find out if you have a case, call at Law Firm of Oklahoma to schedule risk-free case review by an experienced personal injury lawyer.
+To find out if you have a case, call the Law Firm of Oklahoma at (405) 608-4990 to schedule risk-free case review by an experienced personal injury lawyer.